 Pushkar is a small town in Rajasthan, very famous for its 1 week long yearly camel fair.
-A huge sand clad fair ground gets alive during the fair season, otherwise looks like a deserted stadium for rest of the year.
+A huge sand clad fair ground gets alive during the fair season, otherwise that same place looks like a deserted stadium for rest of the year.
 Now-a-days camel ride or camel cart rides are widely available here as well just like Jaisalmer, only I doubt about the evening dance show.
 Apart from this, the prior attraction is Lake Pushkar after which the town has been named.

 Places to Visit in Pushkar:

 There are few other temples around within walking distance.
-An early morning tour of Pushkar before the sun is generous in ushering his hotness, will be a good idea, as mostly one has to walk across the place to see the temples.
+An early morning tour of Pushkar before the sun is generous in ushering his bare hotness, will be a good idea, as mostly one has to walk across the place to see the temples.